 Does QuickBooks send out W2?

-If you choose to automate your taxes and forms turned on (we pay and file for you), Intuit will mail W-2s to your employees from January 20 to January 31.
+If you choose to automate your taxes and forms (we pay and file for you), Intuit will mail W-2s to your employees from January 20 to January 31.
 If you need to start on January 13, you can print them again on plain paper.
 You can print W-2s if you start using QuickBooks Online Payroll or any year before.
 QuickBooks and w-2 forms can be automated together for better tax-based visibility and clarity.

 Moreover, if you use Core, Premium, Elite, Full Service, or Assisted QuickBooks Payroll versions, Intuit will automatically print and mail your employees’ W-2s.